Skip to content

 ❓ How are tasks split across clients?

-Answer: Based on keyspace ranges (e.g. Client A: AAAA–BBBB, Client B: CCCC–DDDD).
+Based on keyspace ranges (e.g. Client A: AAAA–BBBB, Client B: CCCC–DDDD for a bruteforce task).

 ❓ Can I assign specific agents to specific users or tasks?